 - Customised DMPonline for optimal University of Edinburgh use: clear online service provision for those PIs needing a data management plan.

-A flexible web-based tool to assist users to create personalised plans according to their context or research funder.
-The tool also provides researchers examples of guidance and best practice via 'crowdsourced' links to Digital Curation Centre's (DCC) resources and external advice.
+DMPonline is a flexible web-based tool to assist users to create personalised plans according to their context or research funder.
+The tool also provides researchers examples of guidance and best practice via crowdsourced links to Digital Curation Centre's (DCC) resources and external advice.